h2oai/h2ogpt/docs/FAQ.md

 ## Frequently asked questions

+### nginx and k8 multi-pod support

+Gradio 4.18.0 fails to support nginx or other proxies, so we use 4.17.0 for now.
+See: https://github.com/gradio-app/gradio/issues/7391.

+Gradio 4.x.y fails to support k8 multi-pod use, so for that case please use gradio 3.50.2 and gradio_client 0.6.1 by commenting-in/out relevant lines in requirements.txt, reqs_optional/reqs_constraints.txt, and comment-out gradio_pdf in reqs_optional/requirements_optional_langchain.txt.
+See: https://github.com/gradio-app/gradio/issues/6920.

 ### use h2oGPT just for LLM control

 For just LLM control, and any document QA via `text_context_list` that does not use any embedding or database, one can launch with: